SaravanaNani/Questions-repo/README.md

 # How do you troubleshoot an application that is running, but not accessible from the browser?

     If it is a monolithic setup on a VM, I first check application and system logs using tools like journalctl -f or application logs to confirm     the service is running and listening on the expected port.

     In a microservices or Kubernetes setup, I follow a layered approach.
     First, I check whether the pods are running.
 If not, I describe the pod and check logs to identify issues like crashes or configuration errors.

     Next, I verify the Service and ensure the endpoints are correctly mapped to the pods using labels.

     Then, I check whether the Ingress controller is running and validate the Ingress rules, paths, and TLS configuration.

     After that, I verify DNS mapping at the domain provider level and ensure traffic is pointing to the correct LoadBalancer.
     Finally, I check security groups and network rules to confirm the required ports are open.

+# A Kubernetes Service exists, but traffic is not reaching the pods.
+How do you troubleshoot it?”

+    If a Kubernetes Service exists but traffic is not reaching the pods, I troubleshoot step by step.

+    First, I check whether the pods are running and ready.
+    Then I verify that the Service selector matches the pod labels, because mismatched labels will result in no endpoints.

+    Next, I check the Service endpoints to confirm pods are registered.
+    If endpoints are missing, it means the Service is not routing traffic to any pod.

+    After that, I verify the Service type and port mappings (targetPort vs containerPort).

+    Then I check whether the Ingress controller is running and validate the Ingress rules and paths.

+    Finally, I verify DNS resolution and security group rules to ensure traffic is allowed to reach the cluster.”